Paediatric Ophthalmologist Expert Witness – Overview for Solicitors

 Procedural Approach:

-Tribunals have flexible rules but expect impartial, relevant, and accessible evidence.
+While the rules are flexible, Tribunals will require impartial, relevant, and accessible evidence.

 Relevance: